Why work for the Salt Lake City Police Department

 Now accepting applications for

-current police officers
+entry level police officers

 A Police Officer performs a wide variety of police functions, including but not limited to: crime suppression, crime prevention, protection of personal liberties, regulation of non-criminal conduct, and provision of services.
 Police Officers are given specific work instructions by superior officers on new assignments but work independently in performing regularly assigned duties.